flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteJob
-### <p>Deletes a job and its related job executions.</p> <p>Deleting a job may take time, depending on the number of job executions created for the job and various other factors.
+<blockquote><p>Deletes a job and its related job executions.</p> <p>Deleting a job may take time, depending on the number of job executions created for the job and various other factors.
 While the job is being deleted, the status of the job will be shown as "DELETION_IN_PROGRESS".
-Attempting to delete or cancel a job whose status is already "DELETION_IN_PROGRESS" will result in an error.</p> <p>Only 10 jobs may have status "DELETION_IN_PROGRESS" at the same time, or a LimitExceededException will occur.</p>
+Attempting to delete or cancel a job whose status is already "DELETION_IN_PROGRESS" will result in an error.</p> <p>Only 10 jobs may have status "DELETION_IN_PROGRESS" at the same time, or a LimitExceededException will occur.</p></blockquote>

 #### Input Parameters
 * `jobId` - _required_